developersurya/naya-lite/readme.txt

  = Naya Lite is distributed under the terms of the GNU GPL.

 == Changelog ==
+Version 1.0.8
+ = style.css enqueued from function instead of header = Added more options to add social medias : Google Plus, Vimeo and Flickr

 Version 1.0.7
  = Error occured while editing post fixed